shade22413/CGIAR-Wheat-Growth-Stage-Challenge/README.md

 - ShiftScaleRotate

 ### Training/Inference
-I splitted the dataset into 5-Folds stratified with Growth Stage.
+I splitted the dataset into 5-Folds stratified with respect to 'Growth Stage'.
 For each split, a model was trained.
 For inference, we make a prediction for each one of the 5 models and then, average them.

 ### Setup
 - Download Images.zip and Train.csv from the link above and extract Images.zip in a folder named 'Images'.